 (a) Right of Appeal.
-The HPC's or the Planning Commission's decision on a Permit to vote; provided however, that if the project requires Board of Supervisors approval or is appealed to the

-Alter shall be final unless appealed to the Board of Appeals, which may modify the decision by a 4/5 vote.
+The HPC's or the Planning Commission's decision on a Permit to Alter shall be final unless appealed to the Board of Appeals, which may modify the decision by a 4/5 vote; provided however, that if the project requires Board of Supervisors approval or is appealed to the Board of Supervisors as a conditional use authorization, the decision shall not be appealed to the Board of Appeals but rather to the Board of Supervisors, which may modify the decision by a majority vote.
 Any appeal must be made within 30 days after the date of the final action by the HPC.
 An action on a Permit to Alter so appealed from shall not become effective unless and until approved by the Board of Appeals or the Board of Supervisors in accordance with this Section.
+SEC.
+1111.6.STANDARDS AND REQUIREMENTS FOR REVIEW OF APPLICATIONS FOR ALTERATIONS.